 Our ability to maintain and grow our product sales and profitability depends, in part, on our ability to maintain and enforce our patents and other intellectual property rights.
-Recent political statements and proposed actions against the enforcement of intellectual property related to COVID-19 vaccines, such as the announcement by the United States Trade Representative on May 5, 2021, that the United States will support negotiations at the World Trade Organization related to waiver of certain unspecified intellectual property protections for COVID-19 vaccines, may impact our ability to fully assert our intellectual property rights related to our CleanCap product in connection with the production of COVID-19 vaccines.
+Proposed actions to waive intellectual property protections for COVID-19 vaccines and associated technology, such as those under discussion at the World Trade Organization, which are supported by the U.S. government, may impact our ability to fully assert our intellectual property rights related to our CleanCap product in connection with the production of COVID-19 vaccines.
 Further, these policy actions may complicate our analysis and decision-making with respect to both research and development and capital investment, given the potential for lower returns on those investments that could result from our inability to fully protect our intellectual property.
 If we are unable to successfully navigate these considerations, the future revenues and profitability of our business could be negatively impacted.
 We are unable to estimate the impact of these potential policies given that they remain undefined and their adoption is uncertain.